-Farley Foundation assists a select group of eligible pet owners by subsidizing the non-elective (necessary or emergency) veterinary care for the pets that mean the world to them.
+The Farley Foundation assists a select group of eligible pet owners by subsidizing the cost of the non-elective (necessary or emergency) veterinary care for the pets that mean the world to them.

 |Seniors||Receiving the Federal Guaranteed Income Supplement (GIS)|

-Retirement Homes - Privately owned rental accomodations for seniors who require minimal to moderate levels of personal care and support to live independently.
+- Retirement Homes - Privately owned rental accommodations for seniors who require minimal to moderate levels of personal care and support to live independently.